Skip to main content

 events:readList and retrieve audit events

-tenants:adminManage tenant settings, widget configuration, and API keys
+tenants:adminManage tenant settings, widget configuration, API keys, and tenant access policy

 Follow the principle of least privilege: only grant the scopes that a specific key actually needs.
 For example, a verification-only service should use a key with only the verify scope.